 This online course takes place over seven weeks.
 Each week, participants will engage in a variety of activities that will include reading materials, viewing video clips, creating journal entries, and participating in online facilitated discussion forums.
-This online course may be taken for graduate school credit through University of Colorado - Colorado Springs.
+This online course may be taken for graduate school credit.
 For more information on this option, please contact [email protected].

-Participants will be expected to participate for a minimum of four hours per week for the seven weeks of the course.
-The online course format is asynchronous so that participants may complete assignments for any given week according to their own schedule.
+Participants will be expected to complete a minimum of four hours per week for the seven weeks of the course.
+The online course format is asynchronous so that you may complete assignments for any given week according to your own schedule.

 In this course you will: